tokyo-ios-meetup/PresentationSlides/slides.md

 ![inline](logo.png)

-11:15 am - 11:45 am: Boris Bugling will speak on "Swift Package Manager" 11:45 am - 11:55 am: Indrajit Chakrabarty will speak on the Narrate App 11:55 am - 12:05 pm: Sean Woodhouse will present on Reveal App 12:05 pm - 12:15 pm: Sean Stephens will present on Perfect, a Swift server-side framework.
+11:15 am - 11:45 am: Toshihiro Suzuki will present on developing for the Apple TV.
-12:15 pm - 1:00 pm: Discussion
+11:45 am - 12:15 pm: Laura Eck will present on "The Not So Rational Programmer" 12:15 pm - 1:00 pm: Discussion

 ---

-# March 2016 Tokyo iOS Meetup
+# April 2016 Tokyo iOS Meetup

 ---